The Euler characteristic of Milnor fibers over 2-generic symmetric determinantal varieties: Local Euler obstruction and Milnor number

-In this section we construct examples of $n$-dimensional normal toric varieties with isolated singularity whose local Euler obstruction is 1, for odd $n\geq3$.
-This gives place to counterexamples to a conjecture of Matsui-Takeuchi regarding a characterization of smoothness through the Euler obstruction.
-Moreover, we also relate the local Euler obstruction of a function defined on $S^2_n\subset\C^N$ to the Milnor number of a function defined on $\C^n$.
+In this final section we deduce some consequences of Theorem \ref{differentds}.
+We compute the local Euler obstruction of $S^2_n$ and the Euler obstruction of the function $f$ appearing in Theorem \ref{differentds}.
+Moreover, we also relate the local Euler obstruction of $f$ to the Milnor number of a function defined on $\C^n$ associated to $f$.